Your guide to experiencing the local life in Valencia. Dine with locals, explore bustling markets, and cycle through Turia Gardens.

 Paella at a Local’s Home

 Get a taste of local life in Valencia by dining with a local.
 Learn more about local culinary traditions as you cook, drink sangria, and dine with them in their home.
-José’s paella classes are not to be missed – you can go for lunch or dinner.
+José’s paella classes are not to be missed – you can go for lunch or dinner and learn the secrets behind this delicious dish.

 Tapas at Mercado Central

 The Central Market, or Mercado Central, is a food lover's dream.
 This Art Nouveau building houses over 1,200 stalls offering fresh produce, meats, seafood, and an array of local delicacies that you’ve got to try on your trip to Valencia.
-You can sample different tapas from local vendors—pair your nibbles with a glass of cold local Turia beer.
+While enjoying the buzz of the market, you can sample different tapas from local vendors and pair your nibbles with a glass of cold local Turia beer.

 Authentic Tapas with Locals

 Enjoy delicious Spanish food cooked by a local.
-Gazpacho, manchego, tomato bread, horchata, and more.
-Make new friends, hear stories behind traditional Valencian dishes, enjoy local beer and fine Spanish wines, with locals!
+The best Spanish foods to try include gazpacho, manchego, tomato bread, and horchata.
+Dining with locals is an easy way to make new friends, hear stories behind traditional Valencian dishes, enjoy local beer and fine Spanish wines, and get an insight into daily life!

 Horchata and Fartons at Horchatería Santa Catalina

 For a sweet treat, head to the beautiful Horchatería Santa Catalina in the heart of the old town.
-Order yourself horchata, a refreshing drink made from tiger nuts, with fartons, light and airy pastries, for a typical Valencian snack.
+Order yourself a glass of horchata (a refreshing sweet drink made from tiger nuts) and a couple of fartons (light and airy pastries) for a typical Valencian snack.
+This place is full of character and charm.

 Ruzafa District Food Tour